nelaturuk/BCDV-4033/jenkins/demo.md

 # Testing in Jenkins

 - Install Node JS and Jest plugin using Jenkins.
-- Create JOb for testing Lab 1 repo project
+- Create JOb using Jenkins Pipeline file for testing Lab 1 repo project
+- There should be two stages: Build and test in this pipeline.

 **Lab 2 - Test your Lab 1 Repo  by adding Job for testing in Jenkins.**